 2001: A Space Odyssey (Stanley Kubrick, 68); signed by Keir Dullea.

 I met Keir Dullea at a screening of Otto Preminger's Bunny Lake Is Missing at the Film Forum in New York City in 2008.
 He wasn't surprised at seeing my 2001 poster; it seemed quite familiar to him.
 But I stunned him moments later (see the later entry for David and Lisa).
 After the show, I ran into Keir outside as he was waiting for his ride back home.
 I struggled for a question to ask him, and I somehow came up with the following: "Did Stanley Kubrick strike you as a funny guy on the set?"
 I think I asked him this because I remembered how much fun Malcolm McDowell has had with him shooting A Clockwork Orange.
 Dullea seemed uncomfortable at the query.
 "No, he was all business.
 There weren't many laughs while filming."
-I was rather disappointed at the abruptness of this answer, but somehow not surprised--2001 was a complicated movie, after all--as I watched Keir Dullea board his ride and drive away.
+I was rather disappointed at the abruptness of his answer, but somehow was not surprised--2001 was a complicated movie, after all.
+And then I watched Keir Dullea board his ride and drive away.

 The Breakfast Club (John Hughes, 85); signed by Molly Ringwald, John Hughes, and Anthony Michael Hall.